-Carbonara is one of the favorite pasta recipes (in close competition with Pinoy Style Spaghetti) that has been adapted into our Filipino taste.
+Carbonara is one of the favorite pasta recipes (in close competition with Pinoy Style Spaghetti) that has been adapted to our Filipino taste.
 This cream-based pasta is one of the most common potluck staples, especially for those who are not a fan of its red sauce counterpart.
 In this article, we will teach you how to make the best carbonara as well as its wide array of variants to broaden your options so that you can have it with any resources available in your kitchen.

 What is Carbonara

-Carbonara is a pasta recipe of Roman Italian origin (well, because this country is the hometown of pasta!).
+Carbonara is a pasta recipe of Roman-Italian origin (well, because this country is the hometown of pasta!).
 Traditionally, this is made with spaghetti, cured pork, egg, parmesan, and black pepper.
 Different kinds of pasta can also be used, such as fettuccine, linguine, rigatoni, and bucatini.

 The name of the recipe was said to be derived from the Italian word Carbonaro which means, “charcoal-burner,” as it was a meal specially made for Italian charcoal workers.
 This might also explain why it earned its nickname “coal miner’s spaghetti.”
 The recipe played a relevant part in history, as this was believed to be improvised from the eggs and bacon ration and was served to American officers after the Allied Liberation of Rome in the Post WWII era, where it was described as a “Roman recipe.”

 Fast forward in time; the recipe has made it on the global stage.
 It even mutated into different versions (which is a major faux pas for Italians).
-The number of ingredients, as well as some alterations, also made the recipe an unrecognizable recipe for an Italian delish whenever they ordered the recipe abroad.
+The number of ingredients, as well as some alterations, also made the recipe an unrecognizable recipe for Italian delish whenever they ordered the recipe abroad.

 However, the main recipe that will be discussed in this article will feature the Pinoy Style recipes.
 The profile of the recipe is almost the same as its original version, only that locally available and preferred ingredients replace it.
 The Filipino style variant is also creamier and meatier than the Italian style.